haidnguyen/ng-trpc-demo/libs/web/core/README.md

-# web-trpc
+# web-core

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test web-trpc` to execute the unit tests.
+Run `nx test web-core` to execute the unit tests.